Steven Paul Logan: Education and military service

-Logan received a Bachelor of Science degree from the University of Louisville.
-He received his Juris Doctor from the University of Oklahoma College of Law.
-After twenty-six years of service, Colonel Logan retired from the United States Marine Corps.
-He served two combat tours of duty in Iraq and one combat tour of duty in Afghanistan.
-He was awarded the Bronze Star Medal and Combat Action Ribbon for combat operations during his second tour of duty in Iraq.
+Judge Logan is a 23-year veteran of the United States Marine Corps, retired with the rank of colonel.
+He served on the Navy-Marine Corps Court of Criminal Appeals and served during two deployments in Iraq and one deployment in Afghanistan.
+He also spent six years as a military trial judge.
+He was awarded the Bronze Star Medal and the Combat Action Ribbon for his second tour of duty in Iraq.
+Judge Logan received his B.S. from the University of Louisville in 1988 and his J.D. in 1992 from the University of Oklahoma College of Law.

-Legal and judicial service
+Career

-From 1999 to 2010, Logan served as an Assistant United States Attorney with the United States Department of Justice.
+From 1999 to 2010, Logan served as an assistant United States attorney with the United States Department of Justice.
 As a Federal Prosecutor, he was a member of the Organized Crime Drug Enforcement Task Force (OCDETF) unit.
 He was responsible for prosecuting national and international drug trafficking and racketeering organizations.
-From 2010 to 2012, he served as a United States Immigration Judge in the District of Arizona.
-From January 2012 until May 16, 2014 he served as a United States magistrate judge in the District of Arizona.
+From 2010 to 2012, he served as a United States immigration judge in the District of Arizona.
+From January 2012 until May 16, 2014, he served as a United States magistrate judge in the District of Arizona.